Write for Us: Read through our 10 Guest Post Guidelines to Get Started

-Carol Tice started the Make a Living Writing site with a pretty simple goal, to be a central hub that helps writers make money writing.
-The site’s content focuses on helping writers find better-paying gigs, pitch more effectively, hone their craft, and even become an author.
+Carol Tice started this site with a simple goal: to be a central hub that helps writers make money writing.
+The site’s content focuses on helping writers find better-paying writing jobs, pitch more effectively, hone their craft, and even become an author.

 Why We Pay Writers for Guest Posts

 We believe that if a blog makes money for its owner, guest posters should be compensated.
-After this blog began earning income in 2010, Carol started paying for guest posts and still does today.
+After this blog began earning income in 2010, guest writers started getting paid.

 Rates within our Guest Post Guidelines

-We currently pay $75-$150 for guest posts (higher fees are for longer, in-depth pieces written on assignment only).
+We currently pay $150 to $230 USD for guest posts (higher fees are for longer, in-depth pieces written on assignment only).
 We buy all rights to your post and ask that your post is original and not posted somewhere else at the same time.